actrois/imgmatch/README.md

 # imgmatch
 A duplicate image file finder tool
-This program will look for duplicate images in the specified folder
+This program will look for duplicate images in a specified folder

 ## Usage
 ### Requirements